doger83/100-days-of-code/Files/log.md

 Find it on [here](https://www.dominic-gerweck.de).

-Only 4 weeks after starting this challange my web-development skills have grown so much.
+Only 4 weeks after starting this challange, my web-development skills have grown so much.

 This feel so amazing.
 I want to thank [@ka11away](https://twitter.com/ka11away) and [@freeCodeCamp](https://twitter.com/freeCodeCamp).